IMPACT, LEARNING & DISTRIBUTION

 Getting the Story is the first in this series and is available here.
 Please share - and if you have comments or feedback we'd love to hear from you.

 Before there was Radio Film, there was ScreenStation - and ScreenStation continues to exist alongside our production activities as a unique forum for cross-cultural collaboration.

 ScreenStation is a collective organisation, founded in 2000 with the aim of promoting African and world cinema.
-Almost 20 years later, we continue to further that aim, primarily through our monthly event Mwalimu Express at it's current home of Rich Mix on Bethnal Green Road in London.
+Over 20 years later, we continue to further that aim, primarily through our event Mwalimu Express at it's current home of Rich Mix on Bethnal Green Road in London.
 Mwalimu is London's longest running family friendly event, featuring live music, DJs Rita Ray and Max Reinhardt and a film programme including features, shorts and documentaries from all over Africa.